 Borealis intends to develop small and large-scale geothermal heat and power projects.
-Before those are built out, Canoe Reach Energy can access heat from geothermal test wells and facilitate a local community’s dream to have world-class hot pools, with views stretching across Kinbasket Lake and under the two opposing mountain ranges.
-A fossil fuel-free meal, sourced from locally grown food, can be on the table next year from an organic greenhouse.
+Before those are built out, Canoe Reach Energy can access heat from geothermal slim wells and facilitate a local community’s dream to have world-class hot pools, with views stretching across Kinbasket Lake and under the two opposing mountain ranges.

 The GeoHeat Park’s use of the geothermal resource represents an opportunity to become BC’s, and indeed Canada’s, “greenest” provider of thermal energy.
 Canoe Reach Energy proposes to use 100% renewable, emissions-free, local geothermal energy to cost effectively substitute for traditional fossil fuelled based commercial heating sources.

-Management research has validated that the local population wants a geothermal feature back in their community and is in advanced heat contract discussions with 2 anchor tenants.
+Management research has validated that the local population wants a geothermal feature back in their community.

 Canoe Reach Energy is about realizing a vision.
 One where sustainable geothermal energy is the cornerstone of a new way of being, while also earning economic returns.